-15.2.1 External Factors: External factors are those factors which are uncontrollable, which cannot be influenced by decisions.
-Financial manager has to adopt his policies whenever there is a change in these factors.

-- i) General state of the economy: The general state of the economy in which the company operates has a great impact on dividend policy.
+- 11.2.1.
+External Factors: External factors are those factors which are uncontrollable, which can not be influenced by decisions.
+Financial manager has to adopt his policies whenever there is a change in these factors. - i) General state of the economy: The general state of the economy in which the company operates has a great impact on dividend policy.
 If the economy is passing through boom or prosperity all the businesses will be expanding showing good financial results.
 Market price of shares rise rapidly.
 Companies need funds for expansion or diversification and therefore many prefer to retain profits instead of approaching the capital market for funds.
-During recession, business face problems of contracting sales, mounting inventories, decreasing profits etc. If the recession persists, businesses have to cut down the production.
+During recession, business face problems of contracting sales, mounting inventories, decreasing profits etc. If the recession persists, businesses have to cut down the production capacities.
 The market price of shares continue to fall.
-Companies must make a logical balance between dividends and retention of profits to stabilize the market price. - ii) State of the capital market : The factor is related to a company's access to the capital market.
+Companies must make a logical balance between dividends and retentions to stabilise the market price.

+- ii) State of the capital market: The factor is related to a company's access to the capital market.
 If the capital market is overwhelmingly in favour of equity issue, then the companies may adopt liberal dividend policy.
 At times when funds are required companies access the capital market instead of generating internal funds through retention. - iii) Legal Restrictions: Dividend policy is governed by restrictions imposed by certain laws.
-For example, as per the provisions of the Companies Act, 1956 dividend can be declared 1) out of current profits or past profits only after providing for depreciation (2) or out of the money provided by Government for payment of dividends in pursuance of guarantee given by the Government.
-Any company providing more than 10% dividend is required to transfer a certain percentage of profits to reserves. - iv) Tax Policy: According to the provisions of the Income Tax Act, any domestic company distributing dividend has to pay additional tax on distributed profits at a rate of 12.5% (plus surcharge) in addition to normal tax rate of 35% (plus surcharge).
-In the hands of the shareholders, dividend is not a taxable income and the long term capital gain arising out of sale of shares is taxable at a flat rate of 20%. - v) Requirements of institutional investors: Dividend policy of a company is affected by the requirements of institutional investors such as financial institutions, banks, insurance companies, mutual funds etc. These investors usually favour a policy of regular payment of dividends.
+For example, as per the provisions of the Companies Act, 1956 dividend can be declared only after providing for depreciation and any company providing for more than 10% dividend is required to transfor a certain percent of profits to reserves. - iv) Tax Policy: According to the provisions of the Income Tax Act, any domestic company distributing dividend has to pay additional tax on distributed profits at a rate of 12.5% (plus surcharge) in addition to normal tax rate of 35% (plus surcharge).
+In the hands of the shareholders, dividend is not a taxable income and the longterm capital gain arising out of sale of shares is taxable at a flat rate of 20%. - v) Requirements of institutional investors: Dividend policy of a company is affected by the requirements of institutional investors such as financial institutions, banks, insurance companies, mutual funds etc. These investors usually favour a policy of regular payment of dividends.

-15.2.2.
+11.2.2.
 Internal Factors: